After School Program

 Learn how to properly hold and handle animals safely.
 Practice handling cats and dogs at the shelter.
 Learn how animals are cared for at the shelter.
 Help give a dog a bath and clean kennels.

 You can teach an old dog new tricks!
 Learn the secret to training any animal.
 Practice your skills by teaching a shelter dog to sit.

 Learn about the types of shots pets need to stay healthy.
 A veterinarian will show us how to give our pets a simple exam.
 Learn why spaying and neutering pets is so important.
 Each child will have the opportunity to listen to a dog's heartbeat.

 The final meeting of our group will sum up the ideas of respect and responsibility toward all animals.
 We will wrap up by taking a "good-bye" tour of the shelter to wish all the animals good luck in finding their forever home.

 There are five sessions for the Pets & Kids After School Program throughout the Fall, Spring, and Winter.
 Each class meets on Mondays from 4:00-4:45 p.m. for six weeks.
 The registration fee is $55.
-Please note there is a $10 cancellation fee.
+Please note there is a 4% transaction fee for all online registrations and $10 cancellation fee.

 For more on the Naperville Area Humane Society Pets & Kids After School Program, contact Terri Hancock, humane education manager, at (630) 420-8989 x117 or via email.